What Degree Is Required to Work in Wildlife Conservation?

 Degrees for Wildlife Educators

 The minimum degree required to teach wildlife conservation at the collegiate level, including community colleges, is a master's degree.
 A doctorate is typically needed to teach at universities.
 However, a bachelor's degree may be enough to find a job educating others about wildlife conservation at national parks and zoos.
-Common education requirements for such wildlife educators include a bachelor's degree in biology, environmental studies or zoology.
+For some wildlife educator positions, a degree may not be required.

 To continue researching, browse degree options below for course curriculum, prerequisites and financial aid information.
 Or, learn more about the subject by reading the related articles below: